 HIST 334.
-Europe in Transition, 1350-1789, Spring even years
+Europe in Transition, 1350-1789, Offered every 2-3 years Study covers the period from the waning of the Middle Ages to the outbreak

 Study covers the period from the waning of the Middle Ages to the outbreak of the French Revolution, examining such topics as the Renaissance and Reformation, the scientific revolution, the emergence of representative government in England and of absolutism in France, and the Enlightenment.